mjdean1994/sparkbot/README.md

 * Callbacks should be used instead of Promises, with the exception of `proper-lockfile` Promise handling.
 * New flow and button handlers should follow existing naming and structural patterns.
 * New domain objects should be represented through a DTO in `data/` and a class in `models/` that leverages that DTO.

+## Future Enhancements
+* Google authentication failure handling to regenerate token (Google Sheets API sucks)
+* Roster regeneration should only generate for empty slots
+* Roster notifications should not be resent to previous members on regeneration
+* RSVP system for roster--should automatically remove on "No"
+* Leader should be able to manually remove people from the waitlist
+* Make "View Roster" functionality look nicer (maybe using embeds)
+* Reject standby join for someone already on standby for overlapping war